 But last night, I had a revelation.
 After cooking and eating a massive curry with my boyfriend, we were both ridiculously stuffed.
 We had reached the stage of “food coma.”
 Immediately after we were finished, I got into the old routine of beating myself up about it.
-I added up the calories in my head, told myself I should have only …
+I added up the calories in my head, told myself I …

 Feminism | Posted by Morgan SW on 05/12/2010